Enzoic for Active Directory Technical Docs

 The installer is available via both an MSI and an EXE file type.
 The .exe version installs the necessary version of the .NET Framework if it is not already available on your server.
 If in doubt, you should use the .exe installer file.

 Run the installer, and then reboot the domain controller when prompted.
-Note that subsequent upgrades will not generally require a reboot.
+Upgrades will not generally require a reboot.

 Enzoic for Active Directory needs to run on each domain controller; however, it only needs to be configured once.
 All configuration settings (with the exception of the optional proxy settings) are stored in Active Directory and automatically shared with all instances of that domain.

-After the initial reboot, the Setup Wizard will walk you through the configuration process with the following steps:
+After the initial reboot, the Setup Wizard will walk you through the configuration process with the following steps.
+All settings can be modified through the console after initial set-up:

 1. Network Settings: